cirrusflyer275ds/ctx-eor-site/docs/customer/team-and-permissions.md

 # Team & Permissions

-Manage who at your company can access, edit, or monitor trials and onboarding activity within CTX-EOR.
+Manage who at your company can access, edit, or monitor trials and onboarding activity within Hireway.

 ---